 If you’ve got leftover holiday ribbons, tie them around the outside for added security.
 Wrap each in bubble wrap or leftover wrapping paper before laying gently together in a storage tote.

 Easy Bagged Christmas Light Storage

 This method is the easiest of all.
 Coil the lights by holding one end in your hand, bending your arm, then wrapping the string from elbow to hand until you reach the end.
 Secure with a reusable twist tie before placing in a recycled gift bag.

 Label it with the location you used the lights in, such as “tree,” “window” or “hall,” so you can quickly locate the right lights next year.
-Keep them better protected by nestling each bag inside a bin, perhaps with some padding.
+Keep them better protected by nesting each bag inside a bin.
+Use some padding to prevent damage.